scho-vn/plastic_zone_evaluation_tool/README.md

 # Plastic zone evaluation tool

+The plastic zone evaluation tool is utilised for the identification and description of the plastically deformed area at the crack tip.
+This can be achieved through the utilisation of numerical strain fields or strain fields determined experimentally using Digital Image Correlation (DIC).
+The contour recognition process serves as the fundamental foundation for the analysis.
+Geometric descriptors are then employed to provide a detailed and quantitative description of the area that has been previously identified.

 [![DOI](https://zenodo.org/badge/DOI/10.1016/j.engfracmech.2024.110664.svg )](https://doi.org/10.1016/j.engfracmech.2024.110664 )

 This repository contains the code used to generate the results of the research article